keptn/community/COMMUNITY_MEMBERSHIP.md

     code/design/proposal review, coordinating on issues, etc.
   - Sponsors must be approvers or maintainers in at least 1 CODEOWNERS file in any repository in the Keptn organization
-  - Sponsors must be from multiple member companies to demonstrate integration across community
 - [Open an issue](https://github.com/keptn/community/issues/new?template=membership.md&title=REQUEST%3A%20New%20membership%20for%20%3Cyour-GH-handle%3E)
   against the [keptn/community](https://github.com/keptn/community) repo:
   - Ensure your sponsors are `@mentioned` on the issue